 This bowl isn’t a magical solution, but when you have pets who eat without stopping to breathe, slowing them down a few seconds is worth it.

-Here is Ace eating from his regular bowl.
-He does not stop to breathe and is done eating two cups in about a minute and a half.
+When my dog Ace eats from his regular bowl, he does not stop to breathe and is done eating two cups in about a minute and a half.

 Beamer eats a quarter cup in about a minute and a half.